cloudfoundry/docs-bosh/content/cpi-api-v2-method/create-vm.md

 As of V2, created VMs can be tagged at creation time.
-Please note that the `director`, `deployment`, `instance_group`, `job`, `id`, `name`, `index` and `created_at` default tags enforced by Bosh, that cannot be overridden.
+Please note that the `director`, `deployment`, `instance_group`, `job`, `id`, `name`, `index` and `created_at` are default tags enforced by Bosh that cannot be overridden.
 See also the [`set_vm_metadata` CPI method](set-vm-metadata.md) for more info about default tags.